Getting a Mortgage or Remortgage on a UK Shared Ownership Property

 Can I buy a Shared Ownership property without a mortgage?

-Yes, buying a Shared Ownership property without a mortgage is possible as to pay for your share, you can either use cash to buy it outright or borrow the funds via a mortgage.
+Yes, buying a Shared Ownership property without a mortgage is possible.
+To pay for your share, you can either use cash to buy it outright or borrow the funds via a mortgage.

 Can you get interest-only Shared Ownership mortgages?

 Shared Ownership mortgages are usually repayment only.
-Interest only is difficult to come by when purchasing through the scheme, and the few lenders which might consider it will insist that you have a high deposit and a viable repayment plan in place.
+Interest only is difficult to come by when purchasing through the scheme, and the few lenders which might consider it will insist that you have a high deposit and a viable repayment plan.

 That said, housing associations are generally against entering agreements with borrowers who are planning to take out a Shared Ownership mortgage on interest only.